bartonlp/site-class/README.md

 * css

 As you saw in example 5 above (test5.php in the 'examples' directory) I passed a $h object to the SiteClass.
-For example:
+For example it might look like this:

 ``` php
 $h->title = 'my title';